micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 ## Class names

-Class names are singular names or nominative constructs; they do not need to start with upper case letters.
+Class names are singular nouns or nominative constructs; they do not need to start with upper case letters.

 ```c++
 class logger;